 One important aspect of setting expectations is defining the type of content that you expect your influencers to create.
 This can include anything from social media posts to blog articles or even video content.
 By being specific about the type of content you want, you can ensure that your influencers are creating content that aligns with your brand and resonates with your target audience.

-Another important expectation to communicate is the frequency of posts.
+There is one more important expectation to communicate is the frequency of posts.
 Do you want your influencers to post once a week, twice a week, or more?
 By setting a clear schedule, you can ensure that your campaign stays on track and that your influencers are delivering the content you need to achieve your goals.

 Guidelines around the use of language and imagery are also important to communicate.
 This can include anything from avoiding certain words or phrases to using specific colors or fonts in their posts.
 By providing these guidelines, you can ensure that your influencers are creating content that is consistent with your brand and messaging.

-Finally, compensation is an important expectation to communicate.
+Compensation is an important expectation to communicate.
 Be clear about what you will provide in exchange for their services, whether it's payment, free products, or some other form of compensation.
 By being transparent about compensation, you can build trust with your influencers and ensure that they are motivated to create high-quality content for your brand.

 Remember, when communicating your expectations, it's important to do so in a friendly and approachable manner.
 Influencers are people too, and they appreciate working with brands that treat them with respect.
 By setting clear expectations and treating your influencers well, you can build strong and lasting relationships that benefit both you and your influencers.